NikoChristie/nikochristie.github.io/README.md

 ## Purpose

-The purpose of this README is to teach someone who is new to static websites & forges how to host their own custom website on GitHub with Pelican
+The purpose of this README is to teach Marvin McLaren how to host their own static website on GitHub with Pelican

 ## Prerequisites